nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 **A**: After you exit the program, your application data will be automatically stored in a text file locally called "allonusData.txt".
-You can transfer your data to another computer by copying this text file and placing it in the same directory as the application in the new computer.
+You can transfer your data to another computer by copying this text file and placing it in a folder called "data" which is in the same directory as the application in the new computer.
 When the application runs, it will automatically load the saved data in the text file.
 Please ensure the version of both applications are the same.